Today in Rock & Roll History: November 1st

 1969: “Suspicious Minds” by Elvis Prelsey reached the top of the Billboard Hot 100, becoming Presley’s eighteenth and final US #1 hit during his lifetime.

-1969: Creedence Clearwater Revival’s anti-war anthem “Fortunate Son” entered the Billboard Hot 100, later peaking at #3.
+1969: Creedence Clearwater Revival’s anti-war anthem “Fortunate Son” entered the Billboard Hot 100.
+The song reached #14 on the chart just before Billboard changed their methodology on double-sided hits.
+“Fortunate Son,” together with its B-side, “Down on the Corner,” later peaked at #3.

 1969: “Up On Cripple Creek” by the Band entered the Billboard Hot 100.
 Four weeks later, the song became their first top 40 hit.